ursereg/docker-svn/README.md

     $ svnadmin create /svn/your_new_repo

-# Directories
+# Directories/Volumes

 `data` is used to store your SVN repository

-`config` contains optional configuration for apache.
+`config/apache` contains optional configuration for apache.
 For example you could add all your ldap permissions here

-`config/website.conf
+`config/apache/website.conf`

     <Location /svn/website>
         DAV svn